 - Patricia E. Curtis Hall houses physician assistants, psychological sciences, and social work faculty offices.

-- Duns Scotus Hall houses administrative and faculty offices, classrooms, science laboratories, art studios, lounges, the bookstore, print shop, mailroom, the Nancy Haberman Gacioch Center for Veterans, Diversity and Multicultural Affairs, and the Student-Athlete Academic Center.
+- Duns Scotus (DS) Hall is the home of the student services corridor, known as the SPOT, and houses administrative and faculty offices, classrooms, science laboratories, art studios, lounges, the bookstore, print shop, mailroom, the Nancy Haberman Gacioch Center for Veterans, the Center for Diversity and Inclusion, Global Programs (International Student Services & Study Aboard), the Paul A. Saffrin Center for Sustainability & Civic Engagement, and the Student-Athlete Academic Center.

-- Haberman Gacioch Center for Visual & Performing Arts features the Tower Gallery, graphic design production area, computer labs, faculty offices, the Sister Jeanne File Resource room, the animation center, and studios for illustration, figure drawing, and painting.
-The building was designed with green technology and uses geothermal heating to contain energy costs.
+- Haberman Gacioch Center for Visual & Performing Arts features the graphic design production area, the International Center for Excellence in Animation (ICEA), computer labs, faculty offices, the Elizabeth C. Tower Gallery, the Sister Jeanne File Resource Room, and studios for illustration, figure drawing, and painting.
+The building uses geothermal heating to contain energy costs.

-- Honors House, located near the college’s Getzville Road entrance, serves as a study space for Honors Program students and provides office space for the marketing team.
+- Honors House, located near the university’s Getzville Road entrance, serves as a study space for Honors Program students and provides office space for the Division of Institutional Advancement.

-- Research and Information Commons (RIC) was built with innovative green technology and are LEED Gold-certified.
-The RIC houses a comprehensive library, academic support services, disability services, Graduate Studies Technology Center, the Professional Educator Resource Center, Smart Squad, 78 WEST cafe, small-group study rooms, a seminar and screening room with surround sound and 3D projection capabilities, and many state-of-the-art amenities to enhance the study experience.
+- Research and Information Commons (RIC), a LEED Gold-certified building, houses a comprehensive library, Student Success Center, Accessibility Services, Graduate Studies Technology Center, Smart Squad, 78 WEST cafe, group study rooms, a seminar and screening room with surround sound and 3D projection capabilities, and many state-of-the-art amenities to enhance the study experience.

 - Schenck Hall houses laboratory facilities, classrooms, and a 300-seat lecture hall.